-Call us and let us know.
-You also can use this link to go to our Identity theft information webpage to find out more about what you can do.
+You can complete and send to us Form 14039, Identity Theft Affidavit.
+You also can go to our identity theft information webpage to find out more about what you can do.

 I reported the information but I reported it incorrectly.
 Can I call you to correct my return?

-We can accept your information over the phone for incorrectly reported information as long as the mistake doesn't increase or decrease your tax.
-If the information you provide over the phone isn't enough to resolve all issues with your case, we're unable to extend the time you have to file a petition with the tax court.
+We can generally accept your information over the phone for incorrectly reported information.
+If the information you provide over the phone isn't enough to resolve all issues with your case, mail or fax a signed statement explaining your disagreement and include any documentation that supports your position.
+You should call or send your response as soon as possible since we can't extend the time you have to file a petition with the U.S. Tax Court.

 Do I need to amend my return?

-If the information displayed in the “Changes to your tax return” section of the notice is correct, you don't need to amend your return unless you have additional income, credits or expenses to report.
-If you agree with our notice, follow the instructions to sign the Form 5564, Notice of Deficiency - Waiver and return it to us in the envelope provided.
+If the information displayed in the “Changes to your tax return” section of the notice is correct, you don't need to amend your return unless you have additional income, credits, or expenses to report.
+If you agree with our notice, follow the instructions to sign the Form 5564 and return it to us in the envelope provided.

 How can I find an IRS Taxpayer Assistance Center?

 We have centers located throughout the country.
-Our website has directions on how to find the center nearest to you.
+Find the center nearest to you.

 Why did it take you so long to contact me about this matter?